omerblc/My_C-Sharp_Tutorial_Exercises/README.md

 # My_C-Sharp_Tutorial_Exercises

-Practices I made to learn C#.
+This repository contains practices that I made to learn C#.

   1) HelloWorld
   2) Console.Write_and_Console.WriteLine